 SAP Appeal Deadline

 You may submit your appeals by the deadline to the Office of Financial Aid.

 SAP Appeals Committee and Decision

 A committee will review the appeal and a response will be provided within 15 business days.
 All committee decisions are final.
 You will be notified of the committee’s decision in writing via your Stevens email account.
 The committee reserves the right to request additional information, including an academic plan, for consideration in the review.

 Appeal Approvals and Academic Plan

 Students who successfully appeal are approved for one payment period and are considered to be on probation.
-To gain eligibility in the subsequent semester, you must meet the standards of SAP or meet the requirements of your academic plan, as described at the time of the appeal submission.
-It is highly recommended that you meet with your academic advisor or dean before creating your academic plan to ensure it is attainable.
+To gain eligibility in the subsequent semester, you must meet the standards of SAP or meet the requirements of your Financial Aid Academic Plan, as described at the time of the appeal submission.
+It is highly recommended that you meet with your academic advisor or dean before creating your Financial Aid Academic Plan to ensure it is attainable.

 SAP Academic Suspension